School Science Lessons.

 sublimes without melting, weakly hygroscopic, saline taste, (soldering

 flux, dry cell flux in torch battery), the mineral occurs in burning

 ammonium bichromate, orange-red monoclinic crystals, heat decomposes,

-dichromate, along with other yellow chromate and orange dichromate salts
+Ammonium dichromate, along with other yellow chromate and orange dichromate

-reaction is not dangerous if only small quantities of material are
+This reaction is NOT dangerous if only small quantities of material are

 The reaction is dangerous if particles of undecomposed ammonium dichromate